safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Overview

-The high-level overview of a multisig transaction is PCE: Propose.
+The high-level overview of a multi-sig transaction is PCE: Propose.
 Confirm.
 Execute.

-1. Owner 1 proposes a transaction
+1. **Owner 1 proposes a transaction**
     1. Create transaction: define the amount, destination, and any additional data
     2. Perform an off-chain signature of the transaction before proposing
     3. Submit the transaction and signature to the Safe Transaction Service
-2. Owner 2 confirms the transaction
+2. **Owner 2 confirms the transaction**
     1. Get pending transactions from the Safe service
-  1. Perform an off-chain signature of the transaction
+    2. Perform an off-chain signature of the transaction
-  2. Submit the signature to the service
+    3. Submit the signature to the service
+3. **Anyone executes the transaction**
-3. Anyone executes the transaction (Owner 1 in this example)
+    1. In this example, Owner 1 executes the transaction
-  1. Anyone can get the pending transaction from the Safe service
+    2. Anyone can get the pending transaction from the Safe service
-  1. Account executing the transaction pays the gas fee
+    3. Account executing the transaction pays the gas fee

 ### Create a Transaction